 Edward Lorenz was a mild mannered, soft spoken professor of meteorology at MIT.
-On a cold winter day in 1961, he was simulating weather patterns on an old main-frame computer to re-examine some previous findings.
+On a cold winter day in 1961, he was simulating weather patterns on an old main-frame computer.
 He entered the initial numerical conditions and then left for a few minutes.
 When he returned, he noticed something that would change the course of science.
-The solutions given by the computer were drastically different than his initial findings.
+The solutions given by the computer were drastically different than results he had previously found.
 At first he thought a vacuum tube had gone bad in the computer.
 Upon closer examination however, he figured out what was going on.
 In entering the initial numerical conditions he had rounded off one variable from 0.506127 to 0.506.
 To his surprise, this tiny alteration entirely transformed the whole pattern his computer produced in simulating two months of weather.
 The initial round-off errors were amplifying through the system of equations until they dominated the solution.

 This surprising result led Lorenz into a powerful new insight about the way nature works.
 Tiny changes in initial conditions can amplify through a system and have huge consequences, much larger than scientists had previously considered practical.
 The idea came to be known as the “butterfly effect” after Lorenz suggested in a paper that perhaps even the flap of a butterfly’s wings in Brazil may ultimately cause a tornado in Texas.
 His insight turned into the founding principle of what is known today as “chaos theory”, and which expanded rapidly during the 1970s and 1980s into fields such as geology, and biology.
 Many scientists now rank the ideas behind chaos theory and the butterfly effect among the great scientific revolutions of the 20th century.